The Mechanism of trapping of a Venus Flytrap

 It is clear that some level of communication between all the cells in the traps is required to pull off an orchestrated response as rapid closure of the trap.
 And different kinds of communication exist within plants, much like in animals.
 Cells can communicate with each other by pores they have in their membrane, which takes care of ‘direct neighbor cell communication’ but like animals, plants can also use electrical signals for ‘long distance communication’.
 Specifically in the Venus Flytrap, there is electrical communication between the trigger hairs in the center of each lobe towards the midrib [the part of the trap where the two lobs come together and where the trap is connected with the rest of the leaf].
 The nature of this electrical signaling explains why 2 stimulations are required and why these 2 stimulations need to occur within 35 seconds.

-Figure 1: This graphic shows the strength of the electrical signal over time.
+Figure 1: The above graphic shows the strength of the electrical signal over time.
 The Threshold value line is the minimal strength of the signal that is required for the trap to close.
 The red line is the first stimulation of a Trigger Hair.
 As we can see, one stimulation is not enough to reach the threshold value.
 The green line is a second stimulation shortly after the first one.
 The Threshold value is exceeded and the trap closes.
 The blue line represents a second trigger (after the red one) which is just a split second too late to trigger a response.
 A single triggering always leads to an electrical response of the same magnitude.

 As we can see in Figure 1, when a Trigger Hair is stimulated, there is an almost immediate electrical response, which reaches it maximum very fast [less than 0.1 second in reality) and then slowly dissipates.
 A second trigger, which will have the same electrical response in strength and in time, is needed to close the trap [reach the threshold value].
 When this second trigger occurs fast enough after the first [see the green line] the trap will close.
 When the second trigger takes too long to occur after the first [see the blue line] the trap will not close, but a new period of ± 35 seconds is started in which a third trigger can still close the trap if it occurs fast enough.